ZoltanKuli/Snake/README.md

 * IntelliJ IDEA

 # Impact
-* The game exceeded the requirements, and my tutor really liked it.
+The game exceeded the requirements, and my tutor found it very good.